Tembryo/vagrant-webdev/README.md

     git clone https://github.com/Tembryo/wisdota-nginx.git
     git clone https://github.com/Tembryo/wisdota-webserver.git

-Start the virtual machine with
+Switch to the `vagrant-webdev` directory and start the virtual machine with:

+    cd vagrant-webdev
     vagrant up

 Now the local webserver should be up and running, view it by opening the address `localhost:8080` in your browser.